AnthonyDickson/AuralLearner/README.md

 ### Pitch Matching Exercise

 The first type of exercise we have implemented is a pitch matching exercise.
-The goal is for the user to sing a given pitch (or note) as accurately as possible.
-Accuracy is measured by how many semitones and how many cents away from the target pitch the user is singing, and the closer these number are to zero the better.
-The exercise can be started by selecting 'Pitch Matching' from the main menu and pressing the 'start' button.
+The goal in this exercise is for the user to sing a given pitch (or note) as accurately as possible.

-The user can also have the target pitch played to them by pressing the button that says 'Play Target Pitch'.
-The user can also change the target pitch by pressing the button 'Change Target Pitch'.
+The app will choose a note a random for the user to sing, it then announces which note was chosen, plays it twice through, and then waits for the user to sing.
+The user is then graded based on how close the pitch they sang was to the desired note, and given a score ranging from 0 to 100, where 0 means the user sang the wrong note and 100 meaning the user's pitch was pretty much spot on.
+The user will also be given feedback via text-to-speech giving a more general grade ranging from 'bad' to 'perfect'.

 ### Intervals Exercise